pivotal-cf/pivnet-resource/README.md

 The docker image is `pivotalcf/pivnet-resource`; the images are available on [dockerhub](https://hub.docker.com/r/pivotalcf/pivnet-resource).

-Both the docker images and the BOSH releases are semantically versioned, but in general their versions will be different.
+Both the docker images and the BOSH releases are semantically versioned;
+they have the same version.

 ## Source Configuration